 The microSD card slot provides secondary non-volatile storage.
-The slot is located under the battery pack.
+The slot is located under the keypad module.
 Refer to the documentation provided with the card for more information, and follow the manufacturer's recommendations for use.
+It is strongly recommended that prior to use, you must format the microSD card on the device.